 - This method requires that you find the Brushes Presets folder on your computer.
-I am using Windows and this is the path I would follow install brushes:
+I am using Windows 10 and this is the path I would follow to install brushes:

-- To use this method you will need to have hidden files in Window visible.
-Here’s how to do that: Click on the View tab in File Explorer; put a checkmark in the box in front of Hidden Items; select the View you would like to have (I have List selected).
+Note: To use this method you will need to have hidden files in Window visible.
+Here’s how to do that: Click on the View tab in File Explorer; put a checkmark in the box in front of Hidden Items; select the View you prefer.
+I use List.

-Vicki Robinson Designs has written out the instructions for you and has graciously allowed me to include it in this tutorial:
+Vicki Robinson Designs has written out instructions for you and has given me permission to include them in this tutorial:

 - Close Photoshop Elements

 - Make a copy of the .abr file for the brush set you want to install.
 Making a copy ensures that you can always find the file again if you need it – be sure to store the original with your other purchased brush sets.

 - In Finder, navigate to the Brushes Preset folder: Macintosh HD\Applications\Adobe Photoshop Elements (your version)\Presets\Brushes

 - Drag a copy of the .abr file into the Brushes folder.
 Enter your Mac’s password if prompted to do so.